The Boring Co., founded by Elon Musk, has begun work on an underground tunnel in Nashville.

 “They understand fully that permitting, environmental permitting … is a part of the process,” Gov. Bill Lee told WPLN News when asked about a potential environmental review.
 “They’ve shown that they have a great desire to follow the process as laid out by the state to work with our agencies.”

 It wouldn’t be the first of Elon Musk’s ventures in Tennessee to draw criticism for its environmental impacts.
-His artificial intelligence facility, xAI, in Memphis is currently the subject of a lawsuit over concerns that its turbines have been polluting the air of a predominantly Black neighborhood without a permit.
+His artificial intelligence facility, xAI, in Memphis is currently the subject of a lawsuit over concerns that its turbines have been polluting the air of a predominantly Black neighborhood and operating without a permit.

 City response